discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 This build uses the Jade Bot Core: Tier 10 in combination with 9 <Item name="Malign +9 Agony Infusion"/> and 9 <Item name="Spiteful +9 Agony Infusion"/>.
 However you can also run 15 <Item name="Malign +9 Agony Infusion"/> and 3 <Item name="Spiteful +9 Agony Infusion"/> with <Item id="91876"/>, giving you the same stats.

 If you need to drop a utility skill <Skill name="Sic Em"/> should be replaced.
-You should use [Bristleback](https://wiki.guildwars2.com/wiki/Juvenile_Bristleback) as your pet.
-If you must take more cc, you can use [Warthog](https://wiki.guildwars2.com/wiki/Juvenile_Warthog).

 If healing isn't an issue, <Item name="writofmasterfulmalice"/> provides a slight dps increase over <Item name="toxicfocusingcrystal"/>.